Diploma £1395 (with mentoring)

 The new DET course is a blended learning course, which includes distance learning aspects using our Moodle LMS as used by most colleges and universities.
 Observations of your work in the workplace and regular guided interaction on our Moodle are a part of the blended learning paradigm that we use..
 We offer a comprehensive and valid assessment of your course work as validated via our awarding body the NCFE.

 The most important thing is that your teaching sessions are supported by appropriate session plans and schemes of work.
-The observations are carried out by our qualified professionals.
+The observations are carried out by our qualified professionals or those internal to your organisation

 How long is the course?